origamyllc/Behavioralcloning/writeup_template.md

 #### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+1. The model used an adam optimizer, so the learning rate was not tuned manually .

-#### Attempts to reduce overfitting in the model
+2. the model uses l2 regularization to reduce and control the gradient decent

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+3. The model is fit using batch sizes of 128

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+4. The number of epochs is set to 4 this allows to prevent overfitting

 ## 3. Changing drive.py to work with new image size